-At Air Waves Heating and Cooling, we work with home and business owners across Jacksonville to ensure your HVAC unit is in good working order.
+At Air Waves Heating & Cooling LLC, we work with home and business owners across Jacksonville to ensure your HVAC unit is in good working order.
 Part of this diagnosis comes from the SEER rating.

 A SEER rating tells us so much more than just how efficient your HVAC system is running.
 It points out issues with your unit, reasons for rises in your energy bill, and more.

 Here, we’ll talk a bit about the SEER rating, what it is, how it’s calculated, and why it matters.

 Why Does SEER Matter for my HVAC System?